Word meaning: “formation of new sugar”

-Little gluconeogenesis takes place in the brain, skeletal muscle, or heart muscle.
+Little gluconeogenesis occurs in the brain, skeletal muscle, or heart muscle.

 Why do we synthesize glucose?

-- Need to maintain glucose levels within a narrow range in blood.
+- Inorder to maintain glucose levels within a narrow range.

-- Certain key organs, including the brain, can use only glucose as an energy source.
-Therefore, it is essential that the body maintain a minimum blood glucose concentration.
+- Some key organs, including the brain, can only use glucose as a source of energy.
+It is therefore essential for the body to maintain a minimum concentration of blood glucose.

 - Skeletal muscles in exertion (anaerobic conditions) use glucose at a rapid rate

-- Effectively prevent the accumulation of certain metabolites in blood.
-E.g. lactate, glycerol, propionate etc.
+- The accumulation of certain metabolites in the blood is effectively prevented.
+Examples include lactate, glycerol, propionate, etc.

 Precursors for gluconeogenesis: